themdebrahim98/webskitter-nextjs/README.md

-## This is a Next.js project to display the products with firebase.
+## This is a Next.js project to display the products with Firebase.

+### App is hosted here: [webskitter-nextjs.vercel.app](https://webskitter-nextjs.vercel.app)

 ## Table of Contents